Coronavirus (COVID-19): staying safe outside your home

 With the proper equipment and adjustments, many people can do most or all of their work from home.
 Your employer should support you to find reasonable adjustments to do this.

-Avoiding being face-to-face with people if they are outside your household
+Avoiding being face-to-face with people not in your household

 You are at higher risk of being directly exposed to respiratory droplets (released by talking or coughing) when you are within two metres of someone and have face-to-face contact with them.
 You can lower the risk of infection if you stay side-to-side rather than facing someone.

 Reducing the number of people you spend time with in a work setting

 You can lower the risks of transmission in the workplace by reducing the number of people you come into contact with regularly.
 Your employer can support with this (where practical) by:

 - changing shift patterns and rotas to match you with the same team each time